top of page

 What is the Bundle & Bond Technique?

-The Bundle & Bond is a fast-track socialization method that I developed to socialize cats of nearly any temperament, especially those who are fearful, aggressive, and even feral.
-This involves an innovative towel wrapping technique called The Superman (because you wrap it like a cape), paired with positive interactions (aka love and pets).
-Reaching toward a terrified cat crouched in a corner only reinforces their fear.
-The towel wrap creates a secure way to engage with them one‑on‑one, making it easier for them to accept touch and realize you’re not a threat.
-This controlled interaction helps them “face their fears” in a way that’s calm, predictable, and ultimately reassuring.
-What makes this technique so effective is that you are forcing the cat to engage with you, allowing them build trust that they wouldn't develop on their own.
+The Bundle & Bond is a fast‑track socialization method I developed for cats of nearly any temperament, especially those who are fearful, aggressive, or feral.
+It uses my secure towel wrap called The Superman (because you wrap it like a cape) paired with calm, positive touch.
+Reaching toward a terrified cat in their kennel unintentionally corners them and reinforces their fear.
+The towel creates a safe, controlled way to engage with them outside of the kennel so they can accept contact and realize you’re not a threat.
+Just like with any towel wrap, this structured interaction provides just enough time and gentle restraint for their fight‑or‑flight response to settle down, allowing them to recognize that they’re safe and can begin recovering much faster than they would on their own.

-Most fearful cats do very well without this and will open up on their own once in a small, calm, and quiet room.
-However, please always assess a cat's FAS level first to determine how to approach them, and never let a cat loose in a room unless you have done so and are confident with handling them.
-Watch the videos below on how to do this.
+Most fearful and aggressive cats don’t need this level of intervention and will almost always open up naturally once in a quiet and calm room.
+Always assess a cat’s FAS level first and never allow a cat loose in a room until you’re confident in both their stress level and your ability to handle them safely.
+The videos below show how to do this.

 Is this humane?

 Yes, absolutely.
-While it may cause brief stress in the moment, it’s a short-term discomfort with long-term emotional benefits.
-Many of these cats are already living in a constant state of stress and fear.
+While it may cause brief stress in the moment, it’s a short-term discomfort with long-term emotional benefits, much like socializing with a fearful dog on a leash.
+Many of these cats are already living in a constant state of stress and fear and it's our responsibility to minimize that.
 The Bundle and Bond offers a structured way to interrupt that cycle and begin the resocialization process.
 I like to think of it like coaxing a hesitant kid onto a waterslide; at first, they resist and even cry, but once they've experienced it, they realize there was never anything to be afraid of, and now they enjoy it.
-I've had plenty of people tell me stories of cats they owned who couldn't be touched for a year or more due to extreme fear.
-That is no way for a cat to live.
-It may seem stressful at first, but using this technique on cats like that will decrease that time from over a year to just a week or two.
+Watch the videos below to see just how quickly these techniques help fearful cats return to their affectionate selves because they never needed "behavior modification" in the first place, just someone to show them it'll be okay.

 Example Videos: